-6.2.3. perl
+6.2.3. raku (perl)

-Every object has a perl method.
+Every object has a raku method.
 It can be used to dump the object (recursively), and it shows the objects as Raku actually stores them.

 This method is useful for dumping of data structures in a format suitable for passing to a program later on.